dwainscheeren/dwains-lovelace-dashboard/docs/v3/blueprint/tutorial.md

 The only thing you need to add/change in your blueprint is the entity.
 The entity has to be $replace_with_input_entity$ You don't have to specifiy the entity while using the blueprint.

+Also don't forget to set the type to replace-card `type: replace-card` for this.

 ````yaml
 card: